cyclejs-community/create-cycle-app/README.md

 ## Principles

 * **One dependency:** The first and only dependency needed to create a Cycle.js project, hiding tooling complexity and providing smart defaults.
 Just update `create-cycle-app` to get selected changes to the core flavors.

 * **Zero Configuration:** There are no configuration files.
 Configuring both development and production builds is handled for you so you can focus on writing code.

-* **Many Flavors:** We like to be together not the same, that’s why create-cycle-app comes with 4 core flavors that you can mix and match with your favorite reactive stream library.
-Furthermore, a discovery mechanism allows to find and use any flavor published on the npm registry.
-Alternatively, you can use your own flavors from any registry such as GitHub or your own.
+* **Many Flavors:** We like to be together not the same, that’s why create-cycle-app comes with 1 core flavors but allows you to provide your own from any registry such as GitHub or your own.

 * **No Lock-In:** Specifically made for beginners and to provide fast bootstrap for new projects, create-cycle-app doesn't have the ambition to be __the__ tool for working with Cycle.js projects.
 With that in mind, it's easy to leave `create-cycle-app` defaults and follow your own steps, by running `npm run eject`.